AdaCore/spark2014/lrm/source/introduction.rst

    variable simultaneously.

 #. **Requirement:** Names used in the new flow analysis specifications
    shall refer to entire variables.
+Within a subprogram body flow analysis will operate at an individual subcomponent level for objects of a record type.

-   **Rationale:** For the flow analysis model, updating part of a variable is regarded as updating all of it.
+   **Rationale:** For the flow analysis model at the inter-subprogram level, updating part of a variable is regarded as updating all of it.
+   Within a subprogram body the subcomponents of a record type object are tracked individually.

-#. **Requirement:** Where distinct names are referenced within a given flow analysis specification, then
+#. **Requirement:** Where distinct names are referenced within a given flow
-   those names shall refer to distinct entities.
+   analysis specification, then those names shall refer to distinct entities.

    **Rationale:** to support flow analysis and to aid clarity of the interface definition.